Strategic Partnership - Nepal International Theatre Festival 2019

 Manish Prasai - National Federation of the Disabled Nepal

 Moderator: Sagar Prasain – Nitfest team member/disability rights advocate

 Two sign language interpreters interpreted the discussion for the 12 deaf people in the audience.
 The following concerns and ideas were discussed by the panel:

-- The importance of disabled people to be involved in production, especially in ones those involve disability as a topic or have disabled characters.
+- The importance of disabled people to be involved in the production, especially in ones that involve disability as a topic or have disabled characters.